-Apple HTTP Live Streaming (iPhone, iPad, iPod touch, QuickTime, and more)
+Apple HLS (iPhone, iPad, iPod touch, QuickTime, and more)

-Wowza Media Server can stream adaptive bitrate live and video on demand H.264, AAC, and MP3 content to iOS based devices (iPhone/iPad/iPod touch iOS version 3.0 or greater), QuickTime player (version 10 or greater), Safari® browser (version 4.0 or greater), and other devices such as the Roku® and Amino set-top boxes and some brands of Smart TVs using the Apple HTTP Live Streaming (HLS) protocol.
+Wowza Media Server can stream adaptive bitrate live and video on demand H.264, AAC, and MP3 content to iOS based devices (iPhone/iPad/iPod touch iOS version 3.0 or later), QuickTime player (version 10 or later), Safari® browser (version 4.0 or later), and other devices such as the Roku® and Amino set-top boxes and some brands of smart TVs using the Apple HTTP Live Streaming (Apple HLS) protocol.
 Apple HLS is a chunk-based streaming protocol that uses HTTP for delivery.
 All media-chunking and packaging necessary to deliver a stream using this protocol is performed by Wowza Media Server.
 Apple HLS is referred to as "Cupertino" streaming in Wowza Media Server configuration files.